Doctors Lake (Florida)

-Doctors Lake is a body of water located off the St. Johns River in Clay County, Florida.
-Despite its name, it is not a true lake, as it is actually an inlet, openly connected to the St. Johns.
-Because of the estuarine nature of the St. Johns, Doctors Lake is itself somewhat brackish.
+Doctors Lake is a lake of water located off the St. Johns River in Clay County, Florida, United States.
+The estuarine nature of the St. Johns causes Doctors Lake to be brackish.

 Many docks border the lake for recreational activity such as boating, fishing and waterskiing.
 To the south, the lake splits in half into two small creeks that flow from swampland.

 History

 Zephaniah Kingsley originally owned much of the land around Doctors Lake, and established the Laurel Grove Plantation there in the early 1800s.
 Kingsley captained a ship in the West Indies and was absent from the plantation much of the time.
 An overseer was left in charge of his 100 or so slaves, while the plantation's house was looked after by a 13-year-old slave girl, Anta Madjiguene Ndiaye, who Kingsley had purchased in Havana in 1806.
 Kingsley later married the girl and had four children.
 The community at the north end of the inlet to Doctors Lake is today named "Laurel Grove", while "Kingsley" is a major street in nearby Orange Park.